About

 - [Apr 2024]: I'll be traveling to AISTATS to present "Auditing Fairness under Unobserved Confounding" and to ICLR to present work on providing generalization bounds for prompt engineering VLMs.

-- [Jul 2023]: I'm giving a talk on BNNs with domain knowledge at the KLR workshop @ ICML 2023!
+- [Jul 2023]: I'm giving a talk on learning data-driven priors for BNNs that incorporates interpretable domain knowledge at the KLR workshop @ ICML 2023!